yflyl613/Tiny-NewsRec/README.md

 ## Tiny-NewsRec

-The source codes for our paper "Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation".
+The source code and data for our paper "Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation" in EMNLP 2022.

 ### Requirements